||Abdomen usually black and yellow pattered similar to bands

 There are several species of yellowjackets.
 These flying insects

-Yellowjackets nest in the ground or in cavernous areas such as
+found in the ground or in cavernous areas such as eaves and

-Yellowjackets may sting repeatedly and can cause allergic
+known to sting repeatedly and can cause allergic reactions.

-reactions.
-Stinging insects send over 500,000 people to the
+Yellowjackets and other stinging insects send over 500,000 people